tobecontinued/soclib/utils/doc/soclib-cc.rst

 * build a platform, a component.

 * get cflags needed to access compilation headers for software-centric view of the modules.
-This is used to build an embedded software piece.
+This is used to build an embedded software.

 * gather information about a module's :ref:`md`.